rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/27_Java_ArrayList.md

 While elements can be added and removed from an ArrayList whenever you want.
 The syntax is also slightly different:

+In other words ArrayList is a resizable array.
+Elements can be added and removed after compilation phase.
+It store reference data types.

+## Syntax
+e.g.
+`ArrayList<String> food = new ArrayList<String>(); `
 e.g.
 Create an ArrayList object called cars that will store strings: